An official website of the United States government

 Practice owners incorporate environmental requirements that are applicable to their practices into their unit’s instructions and SOPs so that the information is readily available when needed.

-All personnel operating at MCAS Miramar must understand and comply with the relevant ECPSOP's and other environmental requirements applicable to their jobs.
+All personnel operating at MCAS Miramar must understand and comply with the the ECPSOP and relevant ESOP's and other environmental requirements applicable to their jobs.

 Inventory of applicable local environmental compliance requirements (e.g., local law, base orders, etc.) are located on these web pages.